Best free games to play today

 It isn't just new games that make the cut either.
 Some of the greatest titles to ever grace the gaming world are now free to own and play to your heart's content just like you never used to because they all cost too much money back in the day.
 There's even a glut of early browser-based classics that were once the preserve of school kids countrywide attempting to offset the boredom of maths on a Wednesday afternoon

 We've gathered together over 100 of the best free games available for the PC, and some on the Mac, from browser Flash titles and giant sprawling MMORPGs to sporting classics and fiendishly difficult puzzlers.
 And there are a few games here that you used to have to pay top dollar for, thrown in for good measure.
-Of course let us know if you find any of those pesky dead links or whether we've missed your favourite one off.
+Of course let us know if you find any of those pesky dead links or whether we've missed your favorite one off.

 1. Planetside 2